NTBBloodbath/lcfetch/README.md

 You can grab the latest release from our [releases](https://github.com/NTBBloodbath/lcfetch/releases/latest) or if you want to live in the bleeding-edge with the latest features you can [build from source](#building-from-source).

+You will also need to install `lua5.3` if you do not have it installed.

 > **NOTE**: lcfetch was tested only with Lua `5.3+` but should work as expected with earlier
 > Lua versions.